303sec/git-fingerprint/README.md

 # git-fingerprint

 Enumerate version information from a target using Git.
+Forked from https://github.com/SecarmaLabs/git-fingerprint/, tool by cornerpirate.

+### Fork Improvements

+This is a work in progress, but this fork is designed to essentially completely rework of git-fingerprint in the following ways:
+* Rewrite in Golang for speed
+* Generating hashes for files is stored in a SQLite database, which maintains permanance for different repos
+* Reducing network requests by only requesting resources that have changed

 # What is this?